Every noncompact surface is a leaf of a minimal foliation: Projective foliated blocks

-Assume first that the base orbifold is a manifold, i.e., there are no cone points and therefore no elliptic boundary components.
-In this case $G$ is a free group and the action is faithful and analytic.
-This means that all but a countable set of leaves of $\FF(G^\star,B^\star,h^\star)$ are homeomorphic to the universal covering of $B$, so they are simply connected and have a Cantor set of ends.

-Since the foliation is minimal the boundary of simply connected leaves must meet the (parabolic) boundary torus in infinitely many connected components that are orbits of the respective trace foliations associated to $h(\beta_\star)$.
-These orbits cannot be closed since the closed orbit in a parabolic torus carries nontrivial holonomy and thus are nontrivial in homotopy in its corresponding leaf.
+Assume first that the base orbifold is a surface, i.e., there are no cone points and therefore no elliptic boundary components.
+In this case $G^\star$ is a free group and the action defined by $h^\star$ is faithful.
+Since the action is also analytic, it follows that all but a countable set of leaves of $\FF(G^\star,B^\star,h^\star)$ are homeomorphic to the universal covering of $B^\star$, so they are simply connected, with no compact boundary components and have a Cantor set of ends.
+Since the foliation is minimal, the boundary of simply connected leaves must meet the (parabolic) boundary torus in a dense family of infinitely many connected components that are orbits of the respective trace foliations associated to $h^\star([\beta_\star])$.
 This is the case \ref{Type 0} of the proof.

 The leaves which are not simply connected are those corresponding to those points which are fixed by some element of $G^\star$.
 Let $x\in S^1$ be a fixed point of some $g\in G^\star\neq{\id}$.
-Since the holonomy of every leaf is cyclic, it follows that $\Hol(L_x,x)=\langle g\rangle$, where $L_x$ is the leaf containing $x$ (here $g$ defines just a germ in a transverse neighborhood of $x$, but there is a unique analytic continuation.
+Since the holonomy of every leaf is cyclic, it follows that $\Hol(L_x,x)=\langle g\rangle$ and $\pi_1(L_x,x)\approx \Z$, where $L_x$ is the leaf containing $x$ (here $g$ defines just a germ in a transverse neighborhood of $x$, but there is a unique analytic continuation).
 Observe also that $f(x)$ is fixed by $fgf^{-1}$ for all $f\in G^\star$, and that point belongs to the $G^\star$-orbit of $x$.
 Since the action is faithful, $G^\star$ does not contain elliptic elements, thus $fgf^{-1}$ is parabolic or hyperbolic for all $f\in G^\star$, as a consequence it has at most two fixed points.
-It follows that there exists a correpondence at most $2$ to $1$ between non simply connected leaves of the suspension and conjugacy classes of $G$.
+It follows that there exists a correpondence at most $2$ to $1$ between non simply connected leaves of the suspension and conjugacy classes of $G^\star$.
 Since the conjugacy classes of a free group are infinite it follows that there are infinite, but countably many, leaves which are not simply connected.
-These leaves are cyclically covered by the universal cover of $B$, so they still have a Cantor set of ends.
+These leaves are cyclically covered by the universal cover of $B^\star$, so they still have a Cantor set of ends.

-A non simply connected leaf can be of two types: \begin{enumerate} \item If its boundary does not contain any closed orbit of the trace foliation of the parabolic tori, then the generator of the fundamental group is not realized by a loop in a boundary component.
+A non simply connected leaf must lie within these two types: \begin{enumerate} \item Its boundary consists of noncompact orbits of the trace foliation of the parabolic torus.
 There are countably many leaves with this property.